 For example, IBM Watson uses the concept of facts being expressed in various forms and that each match against each possible form equals proof of the response.
 The technology first investigates the language input to pick the elements and relationships needed to tell you what you could be looking for and then, uses arrays of patterns consisting of the words in the original request to find matches in colossal collection of text.
 Each match would then provide a singular sample of proof and each sample of proof is summed to provide Watson with a number allocated with an answer.
 Watson is a good example of excellently executed classic AI.

 Another excellent use case for AI is in data analysis and interpretation.
 As new data comes in, many of us spend our time reviewing it and making decisions based on the insights we gain from the data.
 While we may still want to do the decision-making, many of us would barely want to spend our time and resources digging through raw incoming data.
-What if we could use AI to do just that, while we just use our actual intelligence in the end? vPhrase’s AI enabled platform ‘PHRAZOR’ not just digs through data but also makes sense of it by turning it into effective narratives.
+What if we could use AI to do just that, while we just use our actual intelligence in the end? vPhrase’s augmented analytics tool Phrazor uses natural language generation technology to makes sense of the data by turning it into effective narratives.
 With such a technology that allows for automated scenario assessment, businesses need not sift through inexhaustible data to gain insights or make decisions.
 In the future, we believe, our technology will be able to analyze even more extensive and enormous data sets to not just make better decisions but also derive a conclusion, as humans would do.

 As you would observe, the allure is in the alliance between AI and human expertise.
 The machine is doing what it does best: reviewing enormous data sets and finding patterns to differentiate various activities and situations, while, as humans, we are doing what we do best: examining the situation, fitting it into a larger picture and then deriving solutions of it suitably.